Skip to main content

 About the Episode

-In this episode, Melinda Ring, MD, talks with Dr. Andrew Weil, who is known as the "Father of Integrative Medicine."
+In this episode, Melinda Ring, MD, talks with Andrew Weil, MD, who is known as the "Father of Integrative Medicine."
 They discuss the evolution of the field, the benefits of botanical remedies and the importance of holistic approaches to health.
 They also dive into the potential of cannabis and psychedelics in therapy, the need for better nutrition education in medical schools, and the benefits of a more holistic approach to health.

 Listen Here